Bakumatsu Rock

 Bakumatsu Rock (幕末Rock) is a Japanese video game developed and published by Marvelous AQL.
-It was adapted into a manga series, Bakumatsu Rock -howling soul-, that began on September 24, 2010 and into an anime television series, Samurai Jam -Bakumatsu Rock-, that aired on July 2, 2014 to September 17, 2014.
+It was adapted into a manga series, Bakumatsu Rock -howling soul-, that began in May 2014 and into an anime television series, Samurai Jam -Bakumatsu Rock-, that aired on July 2, 2014 to September 17, 2014.
 The anime was streamed on Crunchyroll.
 Another game, Bakumatsu Rock: Ultra Soul, was released on September 25, 2014.

 Story

 The story is set in the Bakumatsu era, at the end of the shoguns' rule over Japan in the middle of the 19th century.
 The Tokugawa shogunate uses the brainwashing Heaven's Songs by the top idols in Shinsengumi to subjugate the country and its people.
 In this Japan, writing or singing any songs besides the Heaven's Songs is a capital offense.
 Ryōma Sakamoto and the other rockers rise up and change the world with rock 'n' roll for freedom and justice.